 You can find out more about the Longevity Calculator by contacting us.

 Once your client has a better understanding of what age they may live to, and how long their funds may need to last, they can start to consider the decisions they make in retirement.
-For example, they may prefer to have a part of their income guaranteed, so that they have peace of mind that minimum expenses and costs are likely to be covered.
-Or it might be that they want to include protection against escalating costs or inflation if they are likely to live for many more years.
+For example, they may prefer to have a part of their income guaranteed, so that they have peace of mind that essential expenses and costs are likely to be covered.